 In over 100 years of production, Oliver Gear has made gears for all types of equipment including elevators, ski lifts, petroleum exploration, production and refining equipment, agricultural machinery, machine tools, power generation, valve actuators, container filling equipment, compressors, and more.
 During World War II Oliver supplied large and small gears for gun mounts being supplied to the military.
 Oliver’s extensive production facilities are devoted almost exclusively to the manufacturing of custom gears in many sizes and styles in low to moderate volumes.

 In more recent years, Oliver Gear has reached new heights, setting a new benchmark for growth.
-This includes a plant renovation in 1995, the addition of gear grinding capabilities up to 700mm, and an ongoing improvement to the quality system to attain ISO 9001:2008 certification in 2010.
+This includes a plant renovation in 1995, the addition of gear grinding capabilities up to 700mm, and an ongoing improvement to the quality system.
 In 2012, Gear Motions acquired Pro-Gear Co.
 Inc. and integrated this operation into the Oliver Gear facility.
 This acquisition broadened the capability of Gear Motions for short lead-time and quick turnaround for the gear grind only business.

 Today, Oliver Gear employs the latest technology and world class processes to meet and exceed its customers’ expectations.
 With a highly skilled workforce, it incorporates extensive experience with modern equipment to continue carrying on the principles of its founder, A.F.
 Oliver.